Key takeaways

 The chill factor: How cold weather fuels viral spread

 Fall’s cooler temperatures and lower humidity create ideal mixes for cold and flu viruses to thrive.
 Under these conditions, viruses become more stable and transmissible.
-Cooler temperatures also cause people to retreat indoors where viruses are more likely to spread.12 This explains why cold and flu sufferers use weather to guide their medication purchases.
+Cooler temperatures also cause people to retreat indoors, where viruses are more likely to spread.12 This explains why cold and flu sufferers use weather to guide their medication purchases.

 Predicting cold & flu proves successful